The African Access to Justice Women’s Network

 Across Africa, the cries for justice grow increasingly louder.
 And on the justice frontlines in every country are the legal defenders – working tirelessly to defend the poor, the marginalized, the victimized.
-As part of its newly established transnational effort to support women in justice, IBJ is honored to announce the ten outstanding African women legal defenders chosen to serve as the founding members of the African Access to Justice (AA2J) Women’s Network.
+In late 2020, IBJ established the African Access to Justice (AA2J) Women’s Network to directly support these defenders to provide due process under the law to incarcerated women and girls in 10 African countries: Burundi, DR Congo, the Ivory Coast, Kenya, Niger, Rwanda, Senegal, Tanzania, Tunisia and Zambia.
+As part of this newly established transnational effort to support women in justice, IBJ selected ten outstanding African women legal defenders to serve as the founding members of the AA2J Women’s Network.
+Each Fellow is building an AA2J country chapter with a cadre of local women lawyers, linked to the broader AA2J pan-African community.
+This AA2J initiative also builds leadership opportunities for African women lawyers in places where bar associations remain overwhelmingly male-dominated.
+IBJ thanks the Swedish Postcode Lottery Foundation for its visionary support for this pioneering project.

 The Problem: Facing the brunt of so many injustices the world over, are women.
 And Africa is no exception.
 Over the last fifteen years, the number of women imprisoned across Africa grew by nearly 25%.
-These women are often too poor to afford a lawyer and vulnerable to systematic gender-based violence, only amplified during the COVID-19 pandemic.
-OHCHR reports that:
+These women are often too poor to afford the protection of a lawyer and vulnerable to systemic gender-based violence which has only been amplified during the COVID-19 pandemic.
+The Office of the United Nations High Commissioner for Human Rights reports that:

 “Women detainees face degrading treatment during arrest, interrogation and in custody, including being stripped; invasive body searches; [and] rape and threats of rape.“